 So take the time to linger a bit in the produce section while shopping this week and savor all the vibrant, seasonal fruits and veggies.
 Pick up some lean, boneless chicken breasts while you’re there; and when you get home, fire up the grill.
 I think you’ll be pleasantly surprised at how moist, juicy and amazingly delicious your chicken will be.
-And when you take the first bite of this fresh, fabulous salad… well, let’s just say it might put you into summer nirvana!
+And when you take the first bite of this fabulous Grilled Chicken Salad… well, let’s just say it might put you into summer nirvana!

 AND WE’RE FOREVER PINNING RECIPES AND INSPIRATIONAL IDEAS ON PINTEREST – JUST CLICK TO FOLLOW US.Print

-Farmer\’s Market Grilled Chicken Salad with Pepper Jelly Vinaigrette
+Farmer’s Market Grilled Chicken Salad

 Farmer’s Market Grilled Chicken Salad with Pepper Jelly Vinaigrette – amazing veggies, lean, tender, juicy grilled chicken.
 What a summer dinner combination!